Humorous Basketball Stories

 Francis Daumen, Coach, Hutch-Tech High School

-“The game (basketball) by nature brings out the bad in people.
-You’re required to be violent.
-You’re required to be a team player.
-You’re required to run, and hit, and smash into one another – to jump and run and to be physically and mentally exhausted – and that’s only practice.
-The games are fun, it’s the practices – the day-to-day grind.
-It’s a tough sport!”
+“NO, I did not reach them.
+I am not talking about everybody on the team.
+The key players were mavericks or renegades if you want to call them that.
+They were not necessarily bad kids.
+All of the forces of – On judgment day if the good Lord asks, ‘Why did you yell at all of those kids?’
+I will say, I will tell you what JESUS, you sit on that bench and see if it brings the good side out of you!
+The game by nature brings out the bad in people.
+You are required to be violent and to be a team player.
+You are required to run, and hit, and SMASH into one another – to jump and run and to be physically and mentally exhausted – and that is only practice.
+The games are fun, it is the practices – the day-to-day grind.
+It is a tough sport!”

 Damien Foster, Player, Buffalo Traditional High School